gaberob/contactroberts/content/blog/07-02-2023_HTB_Querier/index.md

             Policy\History\{31B2F340-016D-11D2-945F-00C04FB984F9}\Machine\Preferences\Groups\Groups.xml
 ```

-Aside from the administrator password just being, there... there are also some other avenues to explore like token impersonation or Potato attacks because of SeImpersonate.
+Aside from the administrator password just being, there... in the PowerUp from a GPP file there are also some other avenues to explore like token impersonation or Potato attacks because of SeImpersonate.
 I tried the reported service abuse but never got it working.
 The DLL hijacking will not work unless we can start and stop the service.

 wmiexec.py was what worked to ultimately give us a root shell.